ʼһ

 Defra says it wants to use different methods to assess agreement delivery, including remote sensing.
 The scheme moves away from inspectors to field officers.
 If they find something is not as it should be they have a role of being more supportive and advising how to improve delivery.
 Defra will not withhold payments on suspicion of any breach.

-Where a breech is found, Defra can seek repayments.
+Where a breach is found, Defra can seek repayments.
 However, in most cases, Defra will only apply a reclaim to the area of the breach and it could be a one-year repayment, rather than multiple years.

 Return to top